sirtimbly/plaintexttaskmenu/README.md

 My main use, and the reason I made this is to display that HTML file in a little menubar drop-down window.

 Styling is accomplished by copying `task-schedule.css` into the same directory as you output the html file (which is the same directory that was scanned and is being watched).
 You can edit this stylesheet to suit your tastes.
-Clicking on the link in the menubar will open the file in your system default app.
+Clicking on the link in the menubar will open the file in SublimeText.
+This can be customized in index.js by changing the `_editor` variable.

 ## Install